Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem

 In this work, we shed light on the techniques that bad actors deploy to abuse the online advertising ecosystem and absorb ad revenue.
 We highlight how current Web standards are regularly misused and how the lack of compliance with standards leaves room for loss of advertisers' money.
-We show that due to the complexity of the advertising ecosystem, both publishers and resellers pool their identifiers together to share the ad revenue they generate from unsuspecting advertisers, thus posing a significant risk to their brand safety.
+We show that both publishers and resellers pool their identifiers together to share the ad revenue they generate from unsuspecting advertisers, thus posing a significant risk to their brand safety.
 We also discover that ad brokers disguise themselves as publishers claiming a larger portion of the advertisers' budget, thus making the supply chain even more opaque.

 The contributions of this work are summarized as follows: \begin{enumerate} \item We conduct the first, to our knowledge, large-scale systematic study of state-of-the-art ad transparency standards across more than 7 million websites and discuss their effectiveness.
-We find that these standards are regularly misused since there is no verification of proper implementation, allowing bad actors to obscure ad revenue flows. \item Our findings show that Web publishers are able to circumvent restrictions of ad networks via \emph{identifier pooling} and monetize misinformation or pirated content.
+We find that these standards are regularly misused since there is no verification of proper implementation, allowing bad actors to obscure ad revenue flows.

+\item Our findings show that Web publishers are able to circumvent restrictions of ad networks via \emph{identifier pooling} and monetize misinformation or pirated content.
 We estimate that such bad actors are able to absorb thousands of dollars from the advertising ecosystem.
-Contrary to previous work~\cite{vekaria2022inventory}, we show that the average dark pool size is larger than what was reported by a factor of 15, thus exposing the real magnitude of dark pooling and show that it is more than an order of magnitude of what was thought before. \item We uncover 30 cases of ad resellers that disguise themselves as content owners (\ie Web publishers) in other ad networks and abuse ad-related standards to increase their profits.
+Contrary to previous work~\cite{vekaria2022inventory}, we show that the average dark pool size is larger than what was reported by a factor of 15, thus exposing the real magnitude of dark pooling and show that it is more than an order of magnitude of what was thought before.

+\item We uncover 30 cases of ad resellers that disguise themselves as content owners (\ie Web publishers) in other ad networks and abuse ad-related standards to increase their profits.